School-of-Computing-and-Informatics/cmps-357-book-search-empty/README.md

    - Includes:
      - A search bar for book titles.
      - A results list with clickable book entries.
-     - A details section displaying selected book info.
+     - A details section displaying selected book info (not shown in wireframe).

 2. **Backend**
    - Implements two REST endpoints: